Plain of Six Glaciers Hike near Lake Louise

 A few years ago, getting to the trailhead for the Plain of Six Glaciers hike wasn’t issue.
 Drive up to the parking lot.
 Park.
 Hike to Lake Louise and start walking.
 Those days are over.
 Try one of the following ways to get to Lake Louise.

-If you spend a night at one of these hotels, both of which are just a few minute’s walk from the trailhead, then you’ll have easy access to the Plain of Six Glaciers hike.
-You still have to pay for parking at the Fairmont but the parking is complimentary at Deer Lodge.
+If you spend a night at the Fairmont, then you’ll have easy access to the Plain of Six Glaciers hike.
+You still have to pay for parking at the Fairmont.

 Park at Lake Louise

 From June until October you have to pay to park at the Lake Louise parking lot.
-It’s $12.25 per day.
-You must pay between 7 AM and 7 PM.
+It’s $36.75, even if you just park for an hour.

 Book a Parks Canada shuttle

-The shuttle runs every 20 minutes between 6:30 AM and 6 PM.
-The final return bus from Lake Louise Lakeshore to the Park and Ride is at 7:30 PM.
+The shuttle runs every 30 minutes with the final return bus from Lake Louise Lakeshore to the Park and Ride is at 7:30 PM.

 Use ROAM transit